eonrider/eonrider.github.io/index.md

 I only really run casually.
 I'm not bad though!
 At my best, I've run a long distance at a sub-5:00 per kilometre pace.
 I enjoy running as it gives me the freedom to go to places with a carbon footprint close to 0.
 It gives me moments to think and learn whether that be by listening to an audiobook or podcast or just self-reflection in silence.

 ### 🙌 Free and Open Source Software (FOSS)
-It was only once I went down the privacy rabbit hole that I truly started appreciating FOSS.
-FOSS exists as one, if the not the only one, model that gives full transparency of any unwanted behaviour.
-I believe that any software product that claims to be privacy respecting cannot be trusted unless it is FOSS.
+FOSS exists as one, if the not the only one, model that gives full transparency of behaviour.
+I believe that any self-claimed privacy-respecting software product should not be depended upon unless it is FOSS.
 (Ahem...
 Apple.)

 ## My Thoughts on Some Topics

 ### 📈 *Big Tech*
 I am wary of the power *Big Tech* has in our lives and their place in mass surveillance and censorship.
 I used to use Google, Microsoft and Facebook products without a second thought just like the average consumer.

-I now barely use any Google services directly.
+I avoid using Google services directly.
 Some of the Google products I still use, I access through software that act as proxies.
 I use a de-Googled phone.
-I use [Fedora](https://getfedora.org/) on my daily driver and a debloated installation of Windows 10 for gaming. ([ProtonDB](https://www.protondb.com/) is an awesome project by Valve which will hopefully bring freedom to all the gamers dependent on Windows.
+I use [Fedora](https://getfedora.org/) on my daily driver and a debloated installation of Windows 10 for gaming. ([ProtonDB](https://www.protondb.com/) is an awesome project by Valve which will hopefully relinquish the dependency gamers have on Windows.
 Also, yes...
 [DRM](https://www.fckdrm.com/)...)
 I have deleted my Facebook account and no longer use WhatsApp.
 I keep in contact with all the important people in my life through [Signal](https://signal.org/) and [Threema](https://threema.ch/en/).

-I am concerned about Amazon's direct role in physical mass surveillance particularly through their Ring products.
+I am concerned about Amazon's direct role in physical surveillance particularly through their Ring products.
+I am also wary of how dependent the internet is on Amazon Web Services; Google too.

+I am interested in decentralised architectures as they seem to solve many of the issues critics have of Big Tech.
 There are several projects out there that act as decentralised alternatives to the centralised behemoths we have today which I'm fascinated by through their way of governance.
 Some examples include [Mastadon](https://joinmastodon.org/) (federated Twitter), [PeerTube](https://joinpeertube.org/) (federated YouTube) and [Matrix](https://matrix.org/) (federated chat not too distant from a platform like Discord).

 ### 🔐 Basic Digital Practices Everyone Should be Following
 The average person in developed countries [spends several hours per day exposing themselves in the digital world](https://blog.rescuetime.com/screen-time-stats-2018/) without having any understanding of the threats posed to them.
 Admittedly, I used to use the internet with little regard for my privacy and security.
 One e-mail address I no longer use is associated with over 10 compromised accounts according to [HIBP](https://haveibeenpwned.com/)!